A Negative Correlation Strategy for Bracketing in Difference-in-Differences: A General DID Bracketing Strategy

-where $|\cdot|$ denotes the absolute value of a constant.
-If the parallel trends assumption holds over the study period, i.e., $\Delta_s (a)=\Delta_s (b) $ for every $s$, the width of the bounds equals zero for every post-treatment period, and \eqref{eq: new bound} is equivalent with the identification formula from the standard DID.
+where $|\cdot|$ denotes the absolute value.
+If the parallel trends assumption holds over the study period, i.e., $\Delta_s (a)=\Delta_s (b) $ for every $s$, the width of the bounds equals zero for every post-treatment period, and \eqref{eq: new bound} becomes the identification formula from the standard DID.

 In fact, for the control groups $a$ and $b$, Theorem~\ref{prop: 4} holds under a weaker assumption than Assumption \ref{assum4}, that is the monotone trends assumption holds in a cumulative fashion.
-Specifically, for the bounds in (\ref{eq: new bound}) to be valid, it suffices to assume
+Specifically, for the bounds in (\ref{eq: new bound}) to be valid, the sufficient and necessary condition is

-This cumulative monotone trends assumption is useful for scenarios when Assumption \ref{assum4} is subject to mild violations for brief time periods, but the cumulative monotone trends assumption (\ref{assump: cumulative monotone}) still holds.
+This cumulative monotone trends assumption is useful for scenarios when Assumption \ref{assum4} is subject to mild violations for brief time periods, but (\ref{assump: cumulative monotone}) still holds.